walterhiggins/ScriptCraft/README.md

     js>

-If Rhino is not already installed you can [download it][1] unzip it and copy the jar files to ...
+If Rhino is not already installed you can [download it][1], unzip it and copy the js.jar file to ...

  * Macintosh - /System/Library/Java/Extensions/
  * Windows - C:\jdk\jre\lib\ext (assuming the Java Dev Kit has been installed in c:\jdk)